 Then my mother called me to ask if I would pick up her prescription.
 Dear me!
 So I added that to the list and hurried to pharmacy.

-I was so distracted I thought, I shouldn't be driving right now.
-I REALLY SHOULD NOT be driving right now.
+I was so distracted I thought, I REALLY SHOULD NOT be driving right now.
 And the police officer driving behind me felt the same way.
-Leaving the pharmacy, I even said to myself, "Remember the stop sign at the end of the entrance ramp."
-But my head was full of distractions and two seconds later, I rolled slowly past it, merging in front of a police cruiser.
+A yield sign was recently replaced with a new stop sign a few weeks ago near the pharmacy.
+"Remember," I thought to myself.
+But two seconds later, I rolled slowly past it, merging in front of a police cruiser.

 I wholeheartedly agreed and admitted to him that I had just rolled past a stop sign.
 He took pity on me and thanked me for my honesty and instead of the 3 points and $500 fine for going through a stop sign, he gave me a ticket for impeding traffic, only $135 fine, no points.
 I have to thank the man.
 He probably saved my life.